 Q: Do you have a cancellation policy?

 Your therapy appointment is time reserved just for you.
-If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
-Otherwise, you may be charged for the full rate of the session.
-If you request to switch from an in-person to telehealth session, please inform at least 8 hours prior to avoid the late cancelation fee.
+There is a 24 hour late cancellation policy.
+In the event that you need to cancel a session after 24 hours or do not show for the scheduled appointment, the full session fee will be charged to the credit card on file.
+If you request to switch from an in-person to telehealth session, please inform at least 24 hours prior to avoid the late cancelation fee.
 Late cancelation fees are not covered by your insurance.

 Q: Will I receive a Good Faith Estimate?

 Yes, under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.

 You are entitled to receive a Good Faith Estimate of what the charges could be for psychotherapy services provided to you.
 While it is not possible for a psychotherapist to know, in advance, how many psychotherapy sessions may be necessary or appropriate for a given person, the Good Faith Estimate provides an estimated cost of services.